jesperingels/meesterproef-1819/reflectie/README.md

 The preparation for the user test meant writing a short to do list and what I wanted to know.
 Followed by a **user scenario** / user flow of the app.
 This really helped to get an overview of what the app is and how it can/should be used.
 This lined up quite well with what the user did.
 I think it helped that we kept the app simple, because there aren't many different pages.

+## Performance Matters
+I didn't really focus on this course so much during this project.
+This is mainly because everyone in the project group had an area where they focussed on.
+Performance Matters was more a focus point for Maikel van Veen.
+Since he set up the folder structure and build the server that handles all the data.
+I was more focussed on the user by adding meaningful interactions I learned in CSS-to-the-rescue and user test, user scenarios I learned in the course Web Design.

+## Real-Time Web
+In the design we had an idea where multiple users could collaborate on a board and see the changes happen in real-time.
+Maikel van Veen tried working this out but came to the conclusion that it was going to be way to difficult for the time we had.
+For me it would have been even more difficult since I had a hard time understanding the entire folder structure, React and Typescript.